 Hill’s work unsettles expectations and invites us to view the relationship between the documentary image and the ‘real world’ afresh.
 These works ask us to think about how we evaluate documentary truth and the place of testimony within it.
 Their innovatory power is poised especially awkwardly between creativity and commodity.

-PTM is very much a rendition of and a reflection on pornography as a commodity and its consumption.
-It does not simply discuss the aspect of commodification, it embodies it for the spectator.
+Pornography: The Musical is very much a rendition of and a reflection on pornography as a commodity and its consumption.
+It does not simply discuss the aspect of commodification; it embodies it for the spectator.
 Commodification as an embodied metaphor is perhaps the most ubiquitous element of the viewer’s experience of this film.
-Drawing on George Lakoff’s and Mark Johnson’s concept of cognitive metaphors, Kathrin Fahlenbrach argues that metaphors created through audio-visual aesthetics rely on bodily based image schemata that are first of all perceived physically – this holds especially true for PTM’s metaphor of commodifying the human body.
+Drawing on George Lakoff’s and Mark Johnson’s concept of cognitive metaphors, Kathrin Fahlenbrach argues that metaphors created through audio-visual aesthetics rely on bodily based image schemata that are first of all perceived physically – this holds especially true for Pornography: The Musical’s metaphor of commodifying the human body.
 Through their direct address, the singing performances position the viewer into the role of a consumer, reminiscent of webcam and gonzo pornography.
 This is confirmed by reviewers, who have criticised the film for being as pornographic as the topic it attempts to examine.
-Although, these reviewers have obviously not grasped the film’s satirical dimension, their critique implicitly verifies Hill’s own performative act of playfully fetishising pornography as a commodity.
-Therefore, the film can be seen to hold up a mirror to the audience’s own consumption practices through a variety of aesthetic means, such as the use of low-budget yet flashy sets, hyperbolised and amateurish performances, filming the camera filming the pornographic act (fig. 2) and revealing the fetishised (and fetishizing) frame (fig. 3).
+Although these reviewers have obviously not grasped the film’s satirical dimension, their critique implicitly verifies Hill’s own performative act of playfully fetishising pornography as a commodity.
+Therefore, the film can be seen to hold up a mirror to the audience’s own consumption practices through a variety of aesthetic means, such as the use of low-budget yet flashy sets, hyperbolised and amateurish performances, filming the camera filming the pornographic act (fig. 2) and revealing the fetishised (and fetishising) frame (fig. 3).
 This over-stylisation is typical for music videos and informs the embodied reception of metaphors.
 As Fahlenbrach asserts, the dense network of affective audio-visual stimuli that is immediately forced upon the spectator in music videos creates a basic physical and cognitive experience in which thematic associations are somatically felt rather than consciously processed.

 Nichols confirms that performative documentaries do not address the spectator ‘with commands or imperatives necessarily, but with a sense of emphatic engagement’, turning the viewer, rather than the historical world, into the primary referent.
 The inhibition of indexical concerns is aided by the characters’ relative obscurity.
-As they are little-known in the porn industry compared with more popular, visible or commercially successful names, the average spectator is bound to have no referential knowledge about the real-life characters, and thus no benchmarks against which the film’s veracity could be evaluated against.
+As they are little-known in the porn industry compared with more popular, visible or commercially successful names, the average spectator is bound to have no referential knowledge about the real-life characters, and thus no benchmarks against which the film’s veracity could be evaluated.